Skip to main content

 Employees

 Employees in Austria typically have permanent, full-time or part-time contracts.
-They are entitled to full labor protections under Austrian law, including social insurance coverage (health, accident, unemployment, and pension insurance), paid leave, and protections against dismissal.
-Part-time employees receive nearly all the same rights as full-time employees, including social insurance, though marginal employees (those earning below a specified threshold) have limited social security but can opt into full coverage.
+They are entitled to full labor protections under Austrian law, including social insurance coverage, paid leave, and protections against dismissal.
+Part-time employees receive nearly all the same rights as full-time employees, including social insurance, though marginal employees have reduced mandatory coverage unless other rules apply.

 Independent Contractors

 Independent contractors, also known as freelancers, work on a contract basis, often in specific roles like language instructors, consultants, or creative fields.
-While they enjoy limited labor protections, they do have nearly full social insurance, including health, pension, and unemployment coverage.
-Unlike employees, independent contractors do not automatically receive benefits like paid leave or notice periods unless specified in their contract.
+Their rights and social insurance position depend on the legal form of the engagement, such as a freie Dienstnehmer relationship or self-employed service contract.
+Unlike employees, they do not automatically receive benefits like paid leave or standard notice periods unless specifically provided.

 Marginally Employed Workers